|KNOTSMITHTM Custom Braided Leather Lanyards||

 and reconstructed to make the installation.

-NOTE: Having one of my lanyards is a prerequisite for getting a drop with a brass counter.
+NOTE: Having one of my lanyards is a prerequisite for getting a drop with a brass counter and or compass.

-Hitch Loops may also be used to attach extra clips as on the T3M at right.
+Single Hitch Loops with two drops may also be used to attach extra swivels (and clips) to lanyards as shown on the T3M at right above.

 above are the "standard options."
 If you have questions about these